Chargeback Management Vendors

 CDRN (Cardholder Dispute Resolution Network)

 CDRN is a manual alert system with a typical 72-hour response window.
+It is being integrated into Visa Resolve Online and rebranded accordingly.

 How it works: